Family Halloween Events in Marin & the Bay Area

 Tam Valley Community Center, Mill Valley

-The theme for TCSD's annual Tam Valley Haunted House is "Aftershock"—after the Big One, anything can happen.
+TCSD's annual Tam Valley Haunted House celebrates a decade of scary fun!
 The Haunted House has three different tours: 3:30–4:30 pm: Not Scary, for children under 8 with all the lights on and a fun tour of the different areas; 5-6:30 pm: Scary, for children over 9; closed 6:30–7:30 pm to feed the volunteer monsters then back open 7:30–9 pm for a truly horrifying experience.
 Cost: $6 per person.
 Location: 203 Marin Avenue, Mill Valley.
-For more info, visit their website.
+Event details

 Trunk or Treat at the Center